Shifan-Yu/Jumps_Endogenous_Sampling/README.md

 ## Workflow

 1. **Choose a working barrier $c$.**
    In finite samples, set $c$ as $K$ times the standard deviation of tick-by-tick returns.
-Under microstructure noise, construct the sequence of pseudo-observations with selected pre-averaging windows with `wb_preaveraging`, then set $c$ from the pre-averaged returns.
-For example:
+Under microstructure noise, construct the sequence of pseudo-observations with selected pre-averaging windows with `wb_preaveraging`, then set $c$ from the pre-averaged returns:
    ```matlab
    X_pa = wb_preaveraging(X, round(0.5*sqrt(n)));
    c    = K * sqrt(var(diff(X_pa), 1));